Matthew Robinson (sportsman, born 1973)

-Matthew Fitz David Robinson is a former Wales International Rugby Union player.
+Matthew Fitz David Robinson is a Welsh former professional rugby union player.
 A centre or wing, Robinson began his rugby career at Newport High School Old Boys before joining Swansea.

-He made his debut for the Wales on 6 February 1999 versus Scotland went on to attain 4 caps for Wales during 1999.
+He made his debut for Wales in the 1999 Five Nations Championship match against Scotland on 6 February 1999.
+He won two more caps during the 1999 Five Nations and another in the first test of Wales' tour of Argentina that summer.
+Despite scoring four tries in a tour match against Tucumán, he never scored for Wales in a full international.

 Robinson also played List A cricket for Herefordshire and a combined Minor Counties team.
 He also played Minor counties cricket for Herefordshire.

-Matthew was educated at King's College, Taunton in Somerset.

-Matthew now lives in Devon with his wife Michelle Griffith (British Triple Jumper) and three children and is Director of Boarding at West Buckland School.